PrashamTrivedi/MongoObsidianNotes/PSTT/Internals.md

 - Data structure is similar to B+ tree #documentTodo
 - Responsible for storing data on disk and retrieving it by PK.
 - It's a key value database
-- For document it stored as key-value and for index it's stored as indexValue as key and document as value. #assumption ^wtKeyValDocIndex
+- For document it stored as key-value and for index it's stored as indexValue as key and document as value. ^wtKeyValDocIndex
 - Supports Transactions
 	- Mongod is consumer of these transactions to create atomically new document and inserting corresponding indexes
 - Only writes a new document, never updates an existing one in place.
 Thus supporting [[Intro to Mongodb#MVCC|MVCC]]